 - Make sure the curling iron is unplugged and the barrel is cool to the touch.

-- Pour a bit of rubbing alcohol on a damp cloth or a cotton ball and rub the barrel clean, make sure to open the clamp so you can wipe underneath it too.
+- Pour a bit of rubbing alcohol on a damp rag or a cotton ball and rub the barrel clean, make sure to open the clamp so you can get underneath it too.

 - Household ammonia

 - Thick paste of baking soda and water, this works well on ceramic plates.
 Scrub gently so you don’t damage the surface.